Package/countries-quiz-service-api/README.md

 To run the API locally, you can use [Docker](https://www.docker.com/)

-Starting the API: `./api-start.sh`
+Starting the API: `docker-compose up`

 API will then be running at: `http://localhost:5000`

-Stopping the API: `./api-stop.sh`
+Stopping the API: `docker-compose down`

 ## Seeding Data